cybergis/real_time_heat_exposure_with_LBSMD/README.md

 # Mapping Dynamic Human Sentiments of Heat Exposure with Location-Based Social Media Data

 This github repo is attached to the manuscript Mapping Dynamic Human Sentiments of Heat Exposure with Location-Based Social Media Data.
 The code can be directly run on the platform CyberGISX at https://cybergisxhub.cigi.illinois.edu/ with confidential.
-This study aims to explore the possibility to used location-based social media data to map people’s exposure to heat by analyzing real-time social media Twitter.
+This study aims to explore the possibility to used location-based social media data to map people’s exposure to heat by analyzing nearreal-time social media Twitter.

 How to Use this code on CyberGISX?

+1. Clone this repo to CyberGISX

+2. Data Retrieval
+  a.
+If you want to retrieve the full dataset:

     1. Generate a ssh key by: ssh-keygen

-2a.
-Retrieve your ssh key and send it to corresponding author
+    2. Retrieve your ssh key and send it to corresponding author

     3. Authorized used will be given the permission to retrive Twitter data on Keeling

-4. Clone this repo to CyberGISX
+  b.
+You can also use the sample data: https://doi.org/10.6084/m9.figshare.21780065

+    1. Download the dataset and unzip it

+    2. Rename the data_sample to data and upload the dataset to CyberGISX

-5. Use the notebook provided for real-time analysis of your own/reproduce the result in the manuscript
+3. Use the notebook provided for near real-time analysis of your own/reproduce the result in the manuscript

 Notebook description: